 “Sounds great.
 How’s three Wednesdays from now sound? … Yea, I know, I’m so busy.“

-Sure we do more busy work, but we're doing less real work.
-To get any real work done we come in early, stay late, or both.
-That’s the only way we can get some peace and quiet.
+Sure we do more busywork, but we’re doing less real work.
+Real work happens when you come in early, stay late, or too often, both.
+That’s how we find quiet, uninterrupted time.

 There is another way to improve performance but it’s a bit unconventional: Eliminate the bullshit.

 Stop doing the busy work and start spending your time adding value to yourself, your clients, your co-workers, and your friends.